zarf-dev/proposals/8-show-manifests-and-values/README.md

 - Announce deprecation and support policy.
 - Wait at least two versions before fully removing it.
 -->

+Given the simplicity of this feature, unit tests will be adequate.

 ### Upgrade / Downgrade Strategy